ramwin/django-calm-cache/README.md

-Minting is designed to cope with highly concurrent requests and `MINT_DELAY` whould be comparable to the stored object regeneration time.
+Minting is designed to cope with highly concurrent requests and `MINT_DELAY` should be comparable to the stored object regeneration time.

 Grace period starts after mint delay and first request that comes during this time is satisfied with stale value.
 The value cached under the given key